 Supervised visitation can be very emotional, stressful and expensive.
 Remember that these emotional issues are impacted by legal factors.
 If at all possible, talk with a lawyer to learn more about what to expect during this process.

+Family Law CASA does not provide supervised visitation services.
+The following are resources for those looking for supervised visitation information and services.
 Family Law CASA does not endorse any organization listed.
 Service providers that offer sliding scale fees and fee waivers are in great demand.
 Feedback and suggestions for additional resources to be listed are welcome at email@example.com.

 Professional Supervision Services

 The Supervised Visitation Network provides information and resources for families working with professional visitation supervisors, as well as local providers.